signalfx/signalfx-agent/README.md

-# SignalFx Agent
+# SignalFx Agent (SmartAgent)

 [![GoDoc](https://godoc.org/github.com/signalfx/signalfx-agent?status.svg)](https://godoc.org/github.com/signalfx/signalfx-agent)

-The SignalFx Agent is a metric agent written in Go for monitoring nodes and application services in a variety of different environments.
+The SignalFx Agent (a.k.a. the "SmartAgent") is a metric agent written in Go for monitoring nodes and application services in a variety of different environments.

 ## Concepts